mattmenefee/code-review-process/README.md

 ## Adopt a branching strategy

 Define a branching strategy in your project's documentation, wiki, or Readme.
 This informs developers how a feature will go through the development process and eventually end up in Production.
 A good default is to assign `master` as *staging ready* and then use tags to assign a particular commit as *production ready*.
 This makes it frictionless to additionally maintain a changelog.
+Also consider using [Git Flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) as a branching model.

 ## Stand up a staging environment